Ph.D. Classical Philology, Harvard University

 - Women and Gender in Antiquity

-- Plautus: Pseudolus (Cambridge Greek and Latin Classics series).
-Cambridge University Press, forthcoming 2018.
+- Plautus: Rudens (Cambridge Greek and Latin Classics).
+Cambridge University Press, under contract.

 - Hysterical Laughter: Four Ancient Comedies about Women.
 Oxford University Press, 2015. [review: Bryn Mawr Classical Review (2015)].